pkkht/devsecops-demo/README.md

 # DevSecOps Demo App

-A simple Python Flask task manager API used throughout the **DevSecOps Pipeline in Azure DevOps** YouTube series.

 > ⚠️ This app contains **intentional security vulnerabilities** for demo purposes.
 Do not deploy to production.